 CAN I BECOME A COUNCILLOR?

 To become a councillor, you must be elected or co-opted.
-Our next election will be in 2019, though vacancies do occasionally appear between elections.
+Our next election will be in 2023, though we do currently have 3 vacancies available for co-option.
 If you’re over 18, a citizen of the UK, EU or Commonwealth, live in or work within three miles of Diss and have a commitment to doing what’s best for the town, get in touch.